polivares/ml-sir/runs/README.md

 - `param_scatter.png`: true vs predicted scatter plots for `(beta, gamma)` per method.
 - `param_error_hist.png`: error distributions for `(beta, gamma)` per method.
 - `metrics_comparison.png`: bar charts for key metrics across methods.
-- `architectures.png`: text summary of which baseline(s) and ML architectures are present in the run artifacts.
+- `architectures.png`: text summary of which baseline(s) and ML architectures are present in the run artifacts (and, if applicable, which subset was plotted).

+Plot readability defaults:
+- By default, plots include **all baselines** plus the **top-k ML methods** (ranked by parameter error).
+- Adjust with `--plot-max-ml` and `--plot-max-baseline` in the experiment scripts (or `scripts/rebuild_plots.py`) if you want more/less methods in the figures.

 #### `plot_data.npz` and `plot_data.json` (only if `--save-plot-data`)